 Go through these Reports and digest them to the extent you can.

-Step By Step Tutorials on Microsoft Project
+This post is part of the series: Step By Step Tutorials on Microsoft Project

-- Step By Step Tutorial on Microsoft Project: Getting Started in Twenty Minutes
+- Step-By-Step Tutorial on Microsoft Project: Getting Started in Twenty Minutes

 - Task Insertions, Amendments and Other Features in Microsoft Project (Lesson 2)

 - Getting to Know the Menus and Toolbars in Microsoft Project (Lesson 3)

 - Toolbars Continued, Plus Tips and Tricks in Microsoft Project (Lesson 4)